ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

 19. Recent research suggests that heating mercury containing dental amalgams may cause the release of toxic mercury fumes into the human airways.
-It is also presumed that drinking hot coffee, stimulates the release of mercury vapour from amalgam fillings (Fig. 2.4).
+It is also presumed that drinking hot coffee, stimulates the release of mercury vapour from amalgam fillings.

 <table align='center'>
   <tr>
     <td align="center">